 Precision matters in VALORANT.
 If your sensitivity is too high, you’ll have a hard time accurately clicking or tapping on your opponent’s heads.
-But if it’s too low, reacting to a gunfight, a flank, or a flash can be equally demanding.
+But if it’s too low, reacting to a shot, a flank, or a flash can be equally demanding.

-If you have plenty of space, though, feel free to experiment with a lower sensitivity.
+If you have plenty of space, feel free to experiment with a lower sensitivity.
 We recommend anything between 0.35 and 0.45.
 It’s on the lower side of the scale and might take some time to get used to, but it’s not too low that it impairs your movement.

 Dot Esports’ recommendation